pforshay/exoplanets_org_work/README.md

 A CSV file containing just the final resulting table from the Python Notebook.
 This table is also contained in the SQLite database file.
 - *pln_template.yaml*
 A YAML template file to help the Exoplanet class recreate a pln file with the original sections and parameters.
+- *skip_planets.txt*
+A list of planet names to omit from EOD.